 One thing that the ATW Team know, is how important it is to have your pet correctly measured to fit the pet air transport crate when making flight preparations.
 So we are going to go over how to properly measure your pet for transport.
 Wrong measurements can cause your pet to not pass inspection and miss their flight.
-We never want to see a pet transport delayed all because the wrong measurements were taken.
+We never want to see a Long Distance Pet Transport delayed all because the wrong measurements were taken.
 We don’t want you to have the wrong crate size for your fur-ever friend.

 Tips For Measuring Your Dog For Pet Transport

 Having a measuring tape and leash are a must when measuring your pet for Long Distance Pet Transport.
 And some tasty treats will definitely help.
 So with a leash on your dog, have your helper stand in front of the dog holding said tasty treats.
 The goal is to keep the dog in a standing position, attention on the treat.
 Measuring for height is done from the top of the head to the bottom of the front feet.
 Length measurement is done from the side of the pet.
 First beginning at the tip of the nose to the base of the tail.
 Unless your measuring a cat, we will go over suggestions for your feline friends in a little bit!
 As this takes a little more finessing.

 Tips For Measuring Your Cat For Pet Transport

 Cats are a little different to measure.
 Cats have a way of knowing when you really want or need them to do something and they avoid doing it.
 They are the type of animals to play games.
 That being said, If you can get them to stand for their air Long Distance Pet Transport measurement, awesome.
 If not, try making it seem like something that they want to do.
 Like petting them while they are stretched out on the floor, sneak that tape measure in there and go from the top of the head to the base of the feet.
 Then you will also need measure your pet from the tip of their nose to the tip of their tail.